oschweitzer/learning-resources/angular_lesson.md

 In the store management workflow, it is hardly recommended to avoid side effects in actions and reducers.
 Side effects can be HTTP requests (asynchronous tasks) or accessing the [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) for example.
 These processes are not really interesting in the state point of view even if the results of these processes are important.

-This is why NgRx provides the `@ngrx/effects` package that will help us managing these side-effects.
+This is why NgRx provides the `@ngrx/effects` package that will help us to manage these side effects.

-Basically an `effect` is a function that will react to an action and will dispatch another action once the side-effect is done.
+Basically an `effect` is a function that will react to an action and will dispatch another action once the side effect is done.

 ```typescript
 import {Injectable} from '@angular/core';